Albert Orgeron, Gravois, Kenneth

 Yield can be reduced in the following crop if harvest residue is not removed on a timely basis following harvest.
 In fields where mulch cannot be removed, a ripener should only be applied to the last stubble crop.

-To date, research has shown no ripener additive has consistently improved glyphosate performance for ripening sugarcane in Louisiana.
+To date, research has shown that no ripener additive has consistently improved glyphosate performance for improving recoverable sugar in sugarcane in Louisiana.
+Thus, ripener additives are not recommended.

 The plant growth regulator Moddus is labeled for use as a ripener on sugarcane in Louisiana.
-Moddus can be applied to all crops in the sugarcane crop cycle.
+Moddus can be applied alone to all crops in the sugarcane crop cycle.
 Moddus alone does not increase recoverable sugar as effectively as glyphosate.
-The best use of Moddus has been as a tank mix with glyphosate.
+The best use of Moddus has been as a tank mix with Roundup PowerMAX 3.

 |Ounces per acre|